angora-framework/cpyc/README.md

 # cpyc

-This repository contains the code for the compiler from CPY to C, which is used for building the Common Auth native binaries.
+This repository contains the code for the compiler from CPY to C, which is used for building the Angora code.
 The language used is really just C code, but block comments are interpreted in IPython if they are not documentation comments.

 ## Editing